Lincoln City Club Profile

-After getting a comfortable tonking off them in our first-ever encounter, meetings since have been a little more even.
-The Imps easily brushed us aside in our FA Cup Second Round tie in December 1998, but our first season in the same division of them saw us collect six points.
-And them go down to non-league.
-Lincoln City, however, have since come back stronger.
+After a lesson-learning tonking from Lincoln City in our first-ever match, our meetings since have been a little more even.
+The Imps easily brushed us aside in our FA Cup Second Round tie in December 1998.
+But our first season in the same league as ’em couldn’t have gone much better as we took six points off them.
+The 2010-1 campaign finished with relegation down to non-league.
+But they’ve since come back stronger.

 Lincoln City: Record vs Boro'